 The delivery of assistive listening technology services to students with peripheral hearing loss requires a coordinated inter-ministerial approach.
-The direct delivery of educational services and resources required for those services, as specified in the School Act, is the responsibility of the local boards of education funded by the Ministry of Education.
+The direct delivery of educational services and resources required for those services, as specified in the School Act, is the responsibility of the school districts or schools funded by the Ministry of Education.

-Delivery standards for the regional health authorities and the local boards of education under agreement(s) with the Ministry of Education are provided in the Protocol, in the section entitled "Obligations of Each Ministry."
+Delivery standards for the regional health authorities and the school/ school district under agreement(s) with the Ministry of Education are provided in the Protocol, in the section entitled "Obligations of Each Ministry."